Get Quote Instantly

 REGULAR – GOOD

 Regular style roof is a common choice for any metal carport.
 This is also the most economical choice.
 Regular roof tends to be lighter than other roof styles, they run from end to end and they work great in the area with moderate weather.
-This is perfect for protecting your vehicle from direct sunlight or damage from sun exposure/UV.
+This is perfect for protecting your vehicle from direct sunlight and other elements of nature.

 - Most of the state enjoys a humid subtropical climate where rainfall is frequent.
 You should consider adding 26-gauge roof panels for maximum protection.